-This is an active class with lots of movement, circle dances and musical activities that focus on keeping the beat along with developing co-ordination, listening and language skills.
+As the children grow, the class includes more movement, circle dances and musical activities that focus on keeping the beat along with developing co-ordination, listening and language skills.
 As your child develops they can join in with action songs, start to contribute ideas for what to do next or whether to go fast or slow and start to sing themselves and take on solo roles with parental support.
 We meet Daddy, Mummy and Baby Bear in Musicland and explore the musical concepts through the three Colourstrings books as well as other songs and rhymes.
 We try out a variety of percussion instruments and develop our imagination through the story within the songs.

 At this age children are starting to feel more confident, and with a little encouragement they are able to attend independently of their parent and carer.
 We continue to explore the musical concepts through fun songs and games, rhymes, movement and dances but add in the start of musical notation reading through finding Mummy and Baby Bear’s paw prints and lap different rhythms reinforcing familiar rhythm names learnt from earlier groups (ta, ti-ti etc).

-Rhythm Rascals start to link the Singing Rascals songs to the musical concepts we have previously explored, as well as beginning to consciously understand rhythm and pitch.
+Children in this class start to link the songs they have learned to the musical concepts we have previously explored, as well as beginning to consciously understand rhythm and pitch.
 They start to translate the rhythm of the songs into ‘bear language’ which then moves them towards reading musical notation.
-They also begin translating the pitches within the songs with the help of Solfa Sam, learning the pitches through solfa (Do, Re, Mi) and handsigns.
+They also begin translating the pitches within the songs with the help of Solfa Sam, learning the pitches through solfa (Do, Re, Mi) and hand-signs.
 This class is lots of fun, with musical games, exploration of percussion instruments, clapping songs and dances.

 It is strongly recommended that any children new to Colourstrings starting this class purchase the Pentatonic book and CD (these are available at Brittens Music).
 Progression depends on the children knowing the songs well.